 So, how is it safe on dark and black skin?

 The gentle IPL energy combines with Galvanic energy.
 Galvanic energy is a small electric current sent through your skin making your pores dilate.
 With wide open pores, the IPL reaches deeper down into the follicle and targets the melanin-rich cells there.
 It can therefore use super-gentle IPL that’s safe for the darkest skin tones because it’s so much more efficient.

 TIP: The Galvanic energy also means your skin’s extra absorbent so apply moisturisers afterwards for extra soft and hydrated skin!

-It has 5 intensity levels, and the high levels aren’t safe for darker tones.
+It has 5 intensity levels, but the high levels aren’t safe for darker tones.
 So, it has a sensor which scans your skin.
 It activates only the safe intensity levels for your tone.
 That’s levels 1 and 2 only for darker skin.
 Therefore, you can’t accidentally use a level that’s too high which could hurt and cause damage.

 The Silk’n Infinity is a super choice for face, small and large areas.
 You can zap your full body in well under an hour.

 Silk’n Infinity & FDA

 However, it’s a bit confusing.
 In the UK and Europe, Silk’n promote it safe for types I to VI.
 But in the USA the range is I to V. So, why the difference?

 There is clinical data supporting safety and effect on dark skin tones type V to VI.
 This is sufficient to market it as such in the UK and Europe.
 But it works differently in the US.
 There, Silk’n need FDA-clearance to market the Infinity safe for type VI.